 Fourier transform infrared spectroscopy (FTIR) has been one of the standard techniques to produce broadband radiation capable of identifying molecular characteristics.
 It uses black body radiator type light sources that produce polychromatic IR radiation.
 A form of absorption spectroscopy, FTIR, uses the mathematical process of Fourier Transformation to convert range of measurements into spectral information.

-In a standard FTIR spectrometer, the IR beam, containing many frequences shines through an interferometer onto a sample and measures how much of the beam is absorbed by the sample.
+In a standard FTIR spectrometer, the IR beam, containing many frequencies shines through an interferometer onto a sample and measures how much of the beam is absorbed by the sample.
 By repeating the measurement with different sets of frequencies, researchers obtain a series of data points that they feed into a computer program for analysis.
 Subsequently, a computer converts the light’s distance/time series data, into frequency spectra using a Fourier transformation program.

 Pros and Cons of Various Light Sources